Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 You may run the script as many times as you like; you can install but not uninstall.
 The script is supposed to do the following:

-  1. Install 3 internal developed packages.
+  1. Install 3 internally developed packages.
 Only `dailybuandupdate` is required outside our  test environment; it  is used for patching and backup.
 You may decide not to install the other packages.
   2. The system is patched and may reboot if required.
 If so, login once more